 A solid strategy for restaurant owners to take into account while navigating the pandemic is working with your landlords to reach rental agreements that work for both parties!
 While each situation will be unique based upon the relationship and lease requirements already at hand; it’s critical to remember that there are a few facets of a landlord/tenant relationship that remain fairly consistent across the board.

 It’s very expensive to replace a tenant

 Especially during a downturn/recessionary economy, replacing a tenant is an added burden on landlords.
-Having said this, this fact isn’t your free pass to walk up to your landlord and let them know you’re irreplaceable because it’s going to cost them too much.
-Remember, knowledge is power, and knowing your operation’s finances is key in determining how you’ll move forward once this is all over, which in turn will help your restaurant strategize how best to move forward in the current moment.
+Remember, knowledge is power.
+Knowing your operation’s finances is key in determining how you move forward once this is all over.
+In turn, this will help your restaurant strategize how best to move forward in the current moment.

 We’ve worked with several clients in developing their break even’s and budgets so they can clearly and knowledgeably demonstrate to their landlords that they do in fact have a plan in place that addresses how any potential rent reduction and / or rent deferral can be paid back.